-- Section 1.
+Section 1.
 The Employer or its designee may direct the performance of overtime work when in the Employer's opinion operational requirements so indicate.
-Similarly, the Commission must be willing to accept reasonable excuses by the employee. - Section 2. a.
+Similarly, the Commission must be willing to accept reasonable excuses by the employee.

+Section 2. a.
 The parties hereto recognize the principle of professional courtesy, and that the work of the professional Assistant Counsel employees in this bargaining unit cannot always be standardized with respect to a given period of time and may require work outside the scheduled work week and/or on the weekend in order to accomplish all required tasks.
-Therefore, in the event an employee is required and assigned by his/her immediate supervisor to work beyond the normal thirty-seven and one-half (37 1/2) hour basic work schedule, there shall be no additional compensation; provided such additional work does not exceed forty (40) hours in any one work week.
-In the event an employee is required and assigned by his/her immediate supervisor to work more than forty (40) hours, in any one work week, the employee shall receive one (1) hour of compensatory time for each one (1) hour worked, in excess of forty (40) hours, excluding the first hour of travel time each day, after which the employee will receive one half (1/2) hour for every hour traveled - b.
-Where an Assistant Counsel has been required by the Employer to work or has received prior or subsequent approval and has worked a minimum of one half (1/2) shift on a holiday, Saturday or Sunday, that Counsel will be granted an equal amount of time off at a later date to be mutually agreed upon. - Section 3.
-Compensatory time earned in accordance with the provisions of Section 2 shall be scheduled and used by mutual agreement of the employee and the employee's immediate supervisor, or designee, within one hundred twenty (120) workdays of the date it is earned.
-It is expressly understood that when an employee separates from employment with the Commission for any reason, all unused compensatory time will be lost. - Section 4.
-If any compensatory time granted under Section 2 above is not used within one hundred twenty (120) workdays of the date it is earned, its use will be considered waived and lost.
+Therefore, in the event an employee is required and assigned by his/her immediate supervisor to work beyond the normal thirty-seven and one-half $(37 \ 1/2)$ hour basic work schedule, there shall be no additional compensation; provided such additional work does not exceed forty (40) hours in any one work week.
+In the event an employee is required and assigned by his/her immediate supervisor to work more than forty (40) hours, in any one work week, subject to the employee's reasonable excuse as set forth in Section 1, the employee shall receive one (1) hour of compensatory time for each one (1) hour worked, in excess of forty (40) hours, excluding the first hour of travel time each day, after which the employee will receive one half (1/2) hour for every hour traveled.

+b.
+Where an Assistant Counsel has been required by the Employer to work or has received prior or subsequent approval and has worked a minimum of one half (1/2) shift on a holiday, Saturday, or Sunday, that Counsel will be granted an equal amount of time off at a later date to be mutually agreed upon.